WebstoneHQ/webstone-plugins/CONTRIBUTING.md

 First and foremost, thank you for your interest in contributing to Webstone 🎉!

 > **Local development**: If you prefer to work on your local computer, the best advice is to run the commands in [`.gitpod.yml`](./.gitpod.yml).
-Things like installing `pnpm` globally, installing dependencies, creating a development app to test your Webstone changes, etc. The main thing to keep in mind is that the Webstone framework is checked out in a `webstone` directory and the development app lives in a sibling directory called `webstone-dev-app`.
+Things like installing `pnpm` globally, installing dependencies, creating a development app to test your Webstone Plugins changes, etc. The main thing to keep in mind is that the Webstone Plugins code is checked out in a `webstone` directory and the development app lives in a sibling directory called `webstone-dev-app`.
 >
 > Please note that the remaining content refers to contributions made via Gitpod.

-To contribute to Webstone, we use [Gitpod](https://www.gitpod.io).
+To contribute to Webstone Plugins, we use [Gitpod](https://www.gitpod.io).
 Click the button below to start your developer environment - no setup required on your local computer.

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/WebstoneHQ/webstone)

 ## Directory structure

-Your Webstone workspace contains the following directory structure:
+Your Webstone Plugins workspace contains the following directory structure:

 ```
 /workspace/